wecarsoniv/augmented-pca/docs/source/contents/models.rst

 Similar to the local inference strategy, when factors are generated for the test set under the jointly-encoded inference strategy the :python:`transform()` method requires both the primary data :python:`X_test` and augmenting data :python:`Y_test`.
-Below we show an example of how to fit a sAPCA model with jointly-encoded approximate inference strategy to training data and obtain factors for test data.
+Below we show an example of how to fit a SAPCA model with jointly-encoded approximate inference strategy to training data and obtain factors for test data.

 .. code-block:: python

-    # Instantiate supervised APCA model model with encoded approximate inference strategy
+    # Instantiate supervised AugmentedPCA model model with encoded approximate inference strategy
-    sapca = sAPCA(n_components=3, mu=5.0, inference='joint')
+    sapca = SAPCA(n_components=3, mu=5.0, inference='joint')

-    # Fit supervised APCA model
+    # Fit supervised AugmentedPCA model
     # Note: both primary and augmenting data are required to fit the model
     sapca.fit(X=X_train, Y_train)